mrxcat-cmr/mrxcat/README.md

-MRXCAT - A Matlab software for numerical simulation of cardiac MRI
+MRXCAT - Matlab code for numerical CMR simulation
 ==========================================================================

 MRXCAT is a Matlab toolbox for realistic numerical simulation of cardiac